varspool/WebsocketBundle/README.md

 ```

 This command can be used to start a websocket server.
 Servers are defined in
-your configuration, and you'll have to at least define one to get started:
+your configuration, and you **must** define at least one to get started:

 ```yaml
 varspool_websocket: